What is menstruation?

 - You have severe pain during your period

-- You have bleeding between periods that is more than just a few drops
+- You have bleeding between periods

 - You suddenly feel sick after using tampons